oswaldo/tools/README.md

 This is what this project is about, to make the life of the developer easier by covering some cases that get ignored or reimplemented over and over again through the developer years.

+It follows a few principles:

+- **Effectiveness**: Effective first, then efficient and eventually generic.
+This guides implementation detail decisions.
+"Will the approach work adequately for the real use cases?
+Yes?
+Continue.
+No?
+Stop."
+- **Simplicity**: Get things done.
+"Does the change takes closer to the intent of the branch?
+Yes?
+Continue.
+No?
+Stop."
+- **Pragmatism**: This guides the choice of tools and technologies.
+"Is there any relevant advantage in implementing this instead of wrapping an existing solution?
+Yes?
+Continue.
+No?
+Stop."
+- **Clarity**: Create solutions that are easy to use / easy to understand.
+This guides the use and evolution of syntax and documentation.
+"Someone with automation experience will understand the intent with a single sentence?
+Yes?
+Continue.
+No?
+Stop."
+- **Convenience**: Create solutions that are easy to run.
+This guides the setup and (conventions over) configuration.
+"Will I run this with a single command with sensible default argument values?
+Yes?
+Continue.
+No?
+Stop."
+- **Proactivity**: This guides decisions about asking for confirmation.
+"Is the intent clear enough so I can execute something without asking for confirmation?
+Yes?
+Continue.
+No?
+Stop."
+- **Extensibility**: This guides the architecture.
+"Does this make it easier and does not make harder to add new tools?
+Yes?
+Continue.
+No?
+Stop."

+As with any group of principles, they are not always compatible and sometimes they even contradict each other.
+In those cases, the order of the principles above is the order of priority.

 ## Getting started (for the impatient)

 ### Setup